Nemesis Saga: Hyperion

-Hyperion is apart of the species known as the Mashintorum.
+Hyperion is a part of the species known as the Mashintorum.
 He appears to have no gender but is commonly referred to as he.
 Thanks to his mech-like appearance and Ferox origin, it is a little bit of a stretch to categorize him as a Kaiju, however, his armor is self-repairing, indicating either some form of techno-organic component or nanobot involvement.
 Built by the Ferox, he was sent to Earth in order to guard Atlantis and would later be discovered by Maigo to fight against the Aeros invasion.

 Hyperion has two forms, one which is bulkier and appears equipped with more armaments, while the second form is based on speed and agility.
 Both are very humanoid.
 The bulky form somewhat resembles a samurai, with its skirt-like armor covering its thighs and extra armor around its shoulders and chest.
 This form is also equipped with shoulder-mounted energy cannons.
 It appears slightly shorter than the agility form, which implies that the extra mass of the armor was not simply shed, but redistributed to make Hyperion taller.
 In terms of durability, this form was shown taking much more damage than its later agility form, which could be attributed to the fact that it was not yet adjusted to its Voice's fighting style, making it far less effective.

 Hyperion's agility form has far less around its chest, waist, legs, and shoulders.
 As mentioned above, this mass possibly went towards making the mech taller, however, this could be a trick of perspective, it is unclear.
 The agility form lacks the same shoulder-mounted energy cannons, but its arms and legs stay relatively close to the bulkier forms size.
 Not much else is special about this form, aside from increased speed.